MichaelKohler/michaelkohler.info/source/_drafts/mozilla-10-years-mozillian.md

 [![](/images/2018/04/commits.png)](/images/2018/04/commits.png)

 # First contact with the community
 In 2009 I added myself to the [Germany/Austria/Switzerland contributors wiki page](https://wiki.mozilla.org/Contributors/Germany_Austria_Switzerland).
 This is how my real-life interaction with the community started - I’m not counting my Math teacher in high school here - for reasons.
-Henrik, my dear mentor eversince, was working in Switzerland in 2011, and he checked out the mentioned Wiki page and found me name.
+Henrik, my dear mentor eversince, was working in Switzerland in 2011, and he checked out the mentioned Wiki page and found my name.
 He contacted me and asked if I’d like to have a coffee and talk about Mozilla and meet eachother.
 Of course I was in!
 We’ve met in Bern on a summer evening, 22nd of August 2011 to be exact.
 Yes, that was the [Firefox 6 launch party in Bern](https://wiki.mozilla.org/Firefox_6_Release_Party_in_Bern).
 I even got my first Firefox stickers!

 [![](/images/2018/04/me.jpg)](/images/2018/04/me.jpg)